 What do IPL treatments feel like?

-IPL and LimeLight pulses themselves feel like hot rubber band snaps.
+IPL treatment and LimeLight pulses themselves feel like hot rubber band snaps.
 Given that the best results are obtained if the whole area is treated, not just the visible spots, we offer our patients a prescription for a compounded topical numbing medication to be applied 1 hour before treatments to alleviate the discomfort.
 We will remove the numbing medication in the office prior to your treatment.

 Is there downtime after IPL Photofacial and LimeLight?